20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ||ListTheatreScreenings|List all screening sessions for an individual Theatre within a specified timeframe
 ||AverageSessionsPerWeek|Provide an Average of the total screenings per day over a week.

+## Review of Database Design

-In order to accomodate these search queries, a number of changes had to be made to the database in order to ensure the function of these detailed requirements;
+In order to accomodate these search queries, two changes had to be made to the database in order to ensure the function of these detailed requirements;
-To the Cinema Table, "Cinema_Theatres" was added, in order to show the number of Theatres in each Cinema.
+- To the Cinema Table, "Cinema_Theatres" was added, in order to show the number of Theatres in each Cinema.
 This information was not available prior.
-To the Screening Table, "Screening_Day" was added, in order to show what weekday the screening is on.
+- To the Screening Table, "Screening_Day" was added, in order to show what weekday the screening is on.
 Previously, only the date was available.

+Otherwise, all required data for the queries should already be accounted for within the data tables.

+---

+## Task 3: Preparing Data Content for Eye Candy Cinemas